 Combine rhubarb, sugar, water and vanilla bean and simmer, stirring occasionally, until rhubarb is soft and the mixture is thickened, 10 to 15 minutes.
-Remove from heat, extract vanilla bean (rinse, dry and toss into your sugar cannster); cool.
+Remove from heat, extract vanilla bean (rinse, dry and toss into your sugar canister to make vanilla sugar); cool.
 If the mixture is too liquid, strain to remove excess juice.
 Reserve.

 For the penuche, combine brown sugar, cream and butter in a saucepan.
 Cook over moderate heat, stirring until the sugar dissolves.
 Allow to cook (without stirring) until caramel reaches 130 degrees on a candy thermometer, 10-15 minutes.
 Remove from heat, transfer frosting to a large glass bowl, and beat with a mixer until frosting is thick, pale and can be easily spread.
 (This will make too much frosting, but it can keep, tightly sealed, in the refrigerator for 6 weeks or so.)